MurphyMc/ggserver/README.md

   * Watch the `ROOM_STATUS` messages.
   * Send and receive `DATA`/`PRIV` messages, possibly doing different things if you are the room leader.

 Each message is sent over the connection as a newline-terminated JSON string, where the type has the key "TYPE"; other keys and their values are specific to the message type.
-As a quick example, when a client wants to join a game of Tic-Tac-Toe, it might send the string `'{"TYPE": "HELLO", "name": "LizzyMagie", "gamename": "ttt"\n'`.
+As a quick example, when a client wants to join a game of Tic-Tac-Toe, it might send the string `'{"TYPE": "HELLO", "name": "LizzyMagie", "gamename": "ttt"}\n'`.
 There are libraries for interacting with JSON in just about every programming language today.

 ## Examples